 The Grand Hotel Kronenhof started out as the Gasthaus Rössli, originally purchased by Andreas Gredig in 1848 for his son, Lorenz.
 Over the decades, this structure underwent various renovations, additions and name changes.
 In 1898, the hotel took on its current “horseshoe” shape with its two side wings.

 Walking up from the train station in Pontresina, you can reach the hotel in about 15 minutes.
-As you travel along the narrow Via Maistra, you’ll see a golden metal sign, also with a crown, advertising the hotel’s restaurant.
+As you travel along the narrow Via Maistra, you’ll see a golden metal sign.
+It also has a crown, advertising the hotel’s restaurant.
 When you reach the hotel and turn left, you enter the impressive garden courtyard of the hotel.

-Through the main entrance you reach the grand lobby, with pastel-colored frescoes on the ceiling painted by Bernese artist Otto Haberer in the early 20th century.
+Through the main entrance you reach the grand lobby.
+Its pastel-colored frescoes on the ceiling were painted by Bernese artist Otto Haberer in the early 20th century.
 This elegant space with its large picture windows overlooks a beautiful view of the mountains.
-With piano music in the background, the hotel has two menus for afternoon tea, one of which features local Engadine specialties, such as Bündnerfleisch, thin slices of air-dried beef, and Engadine Nusstorte, a shortcrust pastry tart filled with caramelized walnuts.
+With piano music in the background, the hotel has two menus for afternoon tea.
+One menu features local Engadine specialties, such as Bündnerfleisch, thin slices of air-dried beef, and Engadine Nusstorte, a shortcrust pastry tart filled with caramelized walnuts.

 Frescoes from Otto Haberer also adorn the ceiling of one of Switzerland’s most beautiful dining rooms, in my opinion.
 Hotels guests have breakfast in this breathtaking room, with a well-stocked buffet and impeccable service.